eduvpn/documentation/API_V3.md

     "https://vpn.example.org/vpn-user-portal/api.php/v3/connect"
 ```

+This `POST` call has 1 parameter, `profile_id`.
+Its value MUST be of one of the
+profiles returned by the `/info` call.

 ### Response

 If the profile is an OpenVPN profile you'll get the complete OpenVPN client
 configuration with `Content-Type: application/x-openvpn-profile`, e.g.:

 ```
+HTTP/1.1 201 Created
 Expires: Fri, 06 Aug 2021 03:59:59 GMT
 Content-Type: application/x-openvpn-profile